Home - Dinner - Pasta - Fettuccine Bolognese in 45 Minutes

 Instructions

-• Place a 10-12-inch deep saute pan over medium heat.
-Add the butter and olive oil to the pan.
-When the butter has melted and is no longer foaming, add the onion, carrot, celery and ½ teaspoon of the salt.
+• Place a 12-inch deep saute pan over medium heat.
+Add 2 tablespoons butter and 2 tablespoons extra virgin olive oil to the pan.
+When the butter has melted and is no longer foaming, add ½ cup finely chopped onion, ½ cup finely chopped carrot, ½ cup finely chopped celery and ½ teaspoon of the salt.
 Cook 2-3 minutes, stirring to coat the vegetables in the fat, until the onion is translucent.

-• Add the meat, breaking up clumps with a fork or a spatula.
+• Add 1 pound ground beef, breaking up clumps with a fork or a spatula.
 Cook until it's no longer pink, 5-7 minutes, stirring occasionally to mix the meat with the vegetables.

-• Pour in the milk and add the garlic and nutmeg.
+• Pour in 1 cup whole milk, then add 1 clove finely chopped garlic and ⅛ teaspoon ground nutmeg.
 Turn the heat up to medium-high and bring to a lively simmer.
 Cook, stirring frequently, until the milk is almost completely evaporated, 10-15 minutes.
 It's okay if the mixture looks a bit curdled at this point.

-• Push the meat and vegetables to the sides of the pan and add the tomato paste to the center.
+• Push the meat and vegetables to the sides of the pan and add ¼ cup tomato paste to the center.
 Let it cook in the fat for about 30 seconds, then stir it in to blend with the meat mixture.

-• Pour in the wine, chicken broth and another ½ teaspoon salt.
+• Pour in 1 cup dry white wine, ½ cup chicken broth and another ½ teaspoon salt.
 Stir well to combine.
 Bring to a simmer.
 Cook until the liquid has bubbled away and the sauce is thickened, which should take 20-25 minutes.
 Stir frequently as it cooks, and adjust the heat as needed to be sure the sauce doesn't begin to stick to the bottom of the pan.

-• Stir in the Parmesan and parsley.
+• Stir in ¼ cup freshly grated Parmesan cheese and 2 tablespoons chopped parsley.
 Taste the sauce and add more salt, if needed, and black pepper to taste.
-Add hot, cooked fettuccine or your choice of pasta to a serving bowl.
+Add ½ pound cooked fettuccine pasta, or your choice of pasta to a serving bowl.
 Add the sauce and toss to coat.
 Serve right away and enjoy!

 Karen’s Notes and Tips

-• If you’re not using bulk Italian sausage as the base, buy ground beef chuck (not lean beef), or use a combination of ground veal, pork and beef chuck to make a total of one pound of meat.
+• You can use a combination of ground veal, pork and beef chuck to make a total of one pound of meat.

-• This recipe makes enough sauce for a half pound of pasta, or about 4 servings.
-It doubles easily to serve 6-8.
+• This recipe makes enough sauce for half a pound of pasta — 4 modest servings.
+It doubles easily and the second batch freezes perfectly, so if you’ve got time, make more.

 • Bolognese sauce keeps up to one week, refrigerated and 1 month in the freezer.